UnamSanctam/SilentCryptoMiner/README.md

 * Fixed support for Unicode characters inside the "Assembly" settings
 * Updated both miners
 * Added Portuguese (Brazil) translation (MatheusOliveira-dev)
-### 3.1.0 (31/10/2022)
-* Changed process creation from undocumented API calls to direct system calls
-* Added process parent spoofing with token impersonation when creating processes
-* Created custom process parameter creation to avoid API calls
-* Added system call process enumeration for parent spoofing
-* Updated SysWhispers2 with custom process creation definitions and more
-* Modified SysWhispers2 assembler instructions to bypass new detection
-* Changed all indirect API calls to direct system calls
-* Changed compiler binaries to reduce some compiler caused detections
-* Fixed known XMR "GPU Mining" compilation error with new compiler
-* Fixed XMR GPU library location checking on some systems
-* Changed GPU memory checking from CUDA API to NVML for much better accuracy
-* Updated ethminer CUDA and OpenCL mining implementations
-* Updated ethash, etchash and ubqhash algorithm implementation
-* Added improved CUDA and OpenCL automatic restart on error or crash
-* Improved GPU limit sleep time accuracy for powerful GPU cards
-* Removed ETH from the preset list due to the ETH merge from PoW to PoS
-* Added EthereumPoW (ETHW) fork of ETH to the preset list
-* Rewrote website blocking to avoid using string to reduce dependencies
-* Updated rootkit and fixed some rootkit bugs
-* Fixed many miscellaneous bugs
-* Updated xmrig

 [You can view the full Changelog here](CHANGELOG.md)